MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-04-05-War-of-the-Pixels-DEVLOG.md

 First the particle effect had a “blocky” look to it, because the blending was incorrect.
 I used the constructor of the PointSpriteParticleBatch to define a better BlendingAttribute `(src_color, 1-src_alpha)` which seems to work.

+### For further improvement
+* Tanks should follow the terrain more accurately, adjusting to the local normal vector from the terrain mesh.
+* Trees and stones are classical examples where you could use 'instanced rendering'.
+Some grass would be nice too.
+This would be interesting to add.
+* On the web version, there is quite a delay from pressing the 'NEW CAMPAIGN' button to any response.
+Probably this delay is caused by asset loading and terrain generation.
+It would be nice to have some loading bar to show something is happening, or instead to load this earlier.

 [1]: https://www.youtube.com/watch?v=em0cy5iPmpg&t=5548s&ab_channel=Raeleus "libGDX Jam March 2023 Review"